tektoncd/dashboard/README.md

 4. Install build config `$oc process -f config/templates/build.yaml | oc apply -f-`

 ## Accessing the Dashboard
-The Dashboard has can be accessed through its ClusterIP Service by running `kubectl proxy`.
-Assuming default is the install namespace for the dashboard, you can access the web UI at `localhost:8001/api/v1/namespaces/default/services/tekton-dashboard:http/proxy/`
+The Dashboard can be accessed through its ClusterIP Service by running `kubectl proxy`.
+Assuming tekton-pipelines is the install namespace for the dashboard, you can access the web UI at `localhost:8001/api/v1/namespaces/tekton-pipelines/services/tekton-dashboard:http/proxy/`

 ## Want to contribute